GiovanniDantonio/CS-262---HW/hw4/distributed_chat/README.md

 - **Automatic Failover**: Clients automatically reconnect to available servers.
 - **Server Replication**: Supports multiple server instances in a cluster.
 - **User Authentication**: Supports user registration, login, and account management.
+- **Extra Credit**: Built the system so that it can add a new server into its set of replicas.

 ## Architecture